 The best place to start is with an overview of the site.
-I like to compare new websites to AFF since it’s consistently the more reliable hookup website I’ve used.
+I like to compare new websites to AFF (which you can try for free) since it’s consistently the more reliable hookup site I’ve used.

 Our team rates each site objectively based on many hours of independent research, the features each site offers, and how it compares with other sites.
 The ratings are the opinion of our editors and their extensive experience.